 In this position as president of the Senate, the lieutenant governor is also chair of the Senate Committee on Rules, the 20-member body that determines which legislation advances to the floor of the senate for debate.
 The lieutenant governor is a voting member of this committee.

 During the legislative session bills are passed that establish new commissions, interim committees, task forces and work groups.
 Frequently those new laws require the lieutenant governor, sometimes listed as President of the Senate, to appoint members from the two largest caucuses of the Senate to the newly established body.

-As President of the Senate, it has been the lieutenant governor’s tradition to consult with caucus leaders before appointing members to commissions, task forces and work groups.
-Specifically, the Senate’s Majority and Minority leaders send the lieutenant governor a letter requesting that a specific member of his or her caucus be appointed to a specific entity.
+As President of the Senate, it has been the lieutenant governor’s tradition to consult with caucus leaders before appointing members to commissions, task forces, and work groups.
+Specifically, the Senate’s Majority leader and Minority leader send the lieutenant governor a letter requesting that a specific member of his or her caucus be appointed to a specific entity.
 In most cases an appointment letter is then issued to the Senator with a copy being sent to the caucus leader and certain designated staff.

 If for some reason a senator leaves office or determines that he or she does not want to participate on a body that he or she has been appointed to, the lieutenant governor receives notice from the caucus leader and a new member is appointed from that caucus.

-If you are staff to a board or commission and need information regarding an appointment please contact Ken Camp at (360) 786-7714 or firstname.lastname@example.org or Blaire Stewart at (360) 786-7745 or email@example.com.
+If you are staff to a board or commission and need information regarding an appointment please contact John Schochet at 360.786.7714 or firstname.lastname@example.org.